Food and Nutrition

 Early Preparation for Becoming a Strong Applicant

-If becoming an RD is your goal, begin preparing early to make yourself a competitive applicant for selection to a Dietetic Internship program.
+If becoming an RD/RDN is your goal, begin preparing early to make yourself a competitive applicant for selection to a Dietetic Internship program.
 Achieving the following goals are critically important:

 - Evidence of leadership and professional commitment, for example, student membership in the Academy is highly recommended.
 In addition, the Montana Student Dietetic Association offers many leadership and volunteer activities.

-- Good communication skills—evidence by portfolio writing samples, resume, cover letter, and personal statement.
+- Good communication skills—evidenced by portfolio writing samples, resume, cover letter, and personal statement.

 - Work experience examples: work experience in hospitals, long-term care facilities, university food service or any other experience in a food-, nutrition-, and/or dietetic-related area.